Tainan Canal: The Old Canal (1823–1903)

 The earliest version of the Tainan Canal was built during the Qing Dynasty in 1823.
 The canal was constructed to serve as a major trade route, allowing goods to be transported between Anping Harbor and Tainan’s city center.
 However, frequent flooding, silt buildup, and the natural redirection of the Zengwen River gradually rendered the canal unusable.
 By the early 20th century, the canal was no longer navigable, prompting plans for a new waterway.
 Today, remnants of the old canal have been transformed into a green corridor, providing a recreational space for residents.

 The Modern Canal (1922–1926)

 To restore the city's waterway access, the Japanese colonial government initiated the construction of a new canal.
 Work began on April 16, 1922, and was completed on March 1926 under the supervision of Matatarō Matsumoto, a Japanese engineer.
 The canal was 3.78 km long, 37 m wide, and 1.8 m deep at low tide.
 The project allowed vessels to navigate directly to the city, boosting commerce and urban development.
+The canal was formally opened on 15 April 1926, with a procession featuring statues of the Seven Lucky Gods and Koxinga, the latter lent by the Kaishan Shrine.
+That afternoon, the Grand Matsu Temple's Zhennan Matsu traversed the waterway, leading to a local saying, "Matsu opens the canal."

 Over time, the role of the canal declined due to the silting of Anping Harbor, increased competition from Kaohsiung Port, and the construction of bridges that obstructed ship passage.
 By the 1970s, commercial use of the canal had largely ceased.